freyr5736/Dummy-Web-Application/README.md

 - **ASP.NET**: Framework for building web applications with a rich set of features.
 - **HTML**: Markup language for structuring the web pages.
 - **CSS**: Stylesheet language used for designing and customizing the website’s appearance.
+- **Bootstrap**: Front-end framework for responsive design and layout.
+- **jQuery**: JavaScript library to simplify DOM manipulation and event handling.
+- **DataTables**: jQuery plugin for advanced table features, such as pagination and searching.
 - **SQL Server**: Database management system used for storing user data and managing sessions.

 ## Features